berkeley-scf/tutorial-dask-future/python-dask.md

   - Different users can run the same code on different computational resources (without touching the actual code that does the computation).
   - Dask provides distributed data structures that can be treated as a single data structures when runnig operations on them (like Spark and pbdR).

+The idea of a 'future' or 'delayed' operation is to tag operations such that they run lazily.
+Multiple operations can then be pipelined together and Dask can figure out how best to compute them in parallel on the computational resources available to a given user (which may be different than the resources available to a different user).

 Let's import dask to get started.

 ```